 He indicated that LUTS may persist because of inadequate relief of BOO (bladder outlet obstruction), a problem in surgery, storage LUTS/Nocturia, an error in the baseline assessment or the baseline assessment was interpreted incorrectly.
 “Urodynamics is part of the pathway to predict outcome of further surgery.
 Many do not do the tests, or verify Qmax, BOOI, or BCI results given by the equipment, or the equipment is not maintained, and this deeply affects the choice of treatment.”

-Dr. Drake cited an abstract that was presented at EAU23 (A0026: Predicting prostate cancer surgery outcomes in men with lower urinary tract symptoms to derive symptom score and flowmetry thresholds), and shared graphics of the baseline assessment model he recommends to use in predicting surgery outcomes for male LUTS.
+Prof. Drake cited an abstract that was presented at EAU23 (A0026: Predicting prostate cancer surgery outcomes in men with lower urinary tract symptoms to derive symptom score and flowmetry thresholds), and shared graphics of the baseline assessment model he recommends to use in predicting surgery outcomes for male LUTS.
 He also stressed the use of quality testing at International Continence Society standards, and to review the type of LUTS and which one(s) affect quality of life.

 Also included in this session was a case presentation on large prostates and what the best treatment options are, as well as a cross-fire debate on the optimal treatment of persistent OAB symptoms after a good de-obstructive surgery.
 To (re)watch the full presentations, please go to EAU On Demand on the Virtual Platform